-Divi offers you amazing option to create a custom header for your site.
+Divi offers you an amazing option to create a custom header for your site.
 You can play around with the layout of the header section.

 You can fully customize the menu of your site as well as change the placement of the logo of your site.
 You can even create a vertical navigation and change the complete orientation to make it completely unique.

 If you’re a marketer, you’re probably always trying to improve your website.
 The Divi theme makes it possible to A/B test essentially any module in your site using something called Divi Leads.

 Once you activate split-testing, you’ll be able to easily A/B test any module you add to the Divi Builder:

 You’re not limited to two options, either!
 You can also use Divi Leads to run multivariate tests.

 While there are third-party plugins that can help you A/B test your WordPress site, none are as well-integrated as Divi Leads.

 Creating every layout from scratch can feel overwhelming.
 That’s why Divi includes a number of premade layouts with the Builder.